-Donut tires can have the right amount of lug nut holes and feature a comparable pattern to your standard tire, but possibly still not fit.
+A donut tire can have the right amount of lug nut holes and feature a comparable pattern to your standard tire, but even then, it’s possible it still won’t fit.
 That’s why you need to look at the tire rating, size and weight as well.

 Can Donut Tires be Repaired?

 You should never attempt to repair a donut spare tire.
-No reputable shop is going to do it because it’s dangerous.
-There is a reason that the donut spare is known as a temporary tire and it shouldn’t be used for anything else.
+No reputable shop is going to do it, because it’s dangerous.
+There is a reason that the donut spare is known as a temporary tire.
+It shouldn’t be used for anything else.

 If there’s something wrong with the spare tire, you need to replace it.
 It’s also wise to replace the spare tire after eight years, even if it hasn’t been used.
-Otherwise, the materials could degrade, leaving you without a reliable spare.
+The materials in a spare tire degrade over time, leaving you without a reliable spare.

 How Long Can I Drive on a Donut Spare Tire?

-Normally, you don’t want to drive the donut spare tire more than 50 miles with a donut spare tire, but less would be better.
+Ideally, you don’t want to drive the donut spare tire more than 50 miles with a donut spare tire, but less is always better.
 Additionally, you shouldn’t run the tire faster than 50 mph.
 If you can go slower with your hazards on, that would be even better.

 Once you put a spare tire on in place of the regular tire, you need to know how long it’s safe to drive on.
 In general, it’s only meant to get you to the tire shop.

 RELATED: How Long Can You Drive On a Spare Tire? (& How Fast?)

 How much does a Donut Spare Tire Cost?